webplatform/docs/css/properties/text-transform/index.md

 }}
 }}
 {{Notes_Section
-|Notes=This property transforms text for styling purposes.
-(It has no effect on the underlying content.)

-When using text-transform: capitalize; authors should not expect capitalize to follow language-specific titlecasing conventions (such as skipping articles in English).
+|Notes=When using text-transform: capitalize; authors should not expect capitalize to follow language-specific titlecasing conventions (such as skipping articles in English).
 }}
 {{Related_Specifications_Section
 |Specifications=